lykmapipo/common/DOCUMENTATION.md

 #### hasAny(collection, values)

-check if any value is in a collection
+Check if any value is in a collection